The Manifesto.

 Just a bunch of letters lined up in a row...can mean so much.

-Slap the word "my" before it, and you own it.
+Slap the word "my" before it, and it's worse.

 I am not an Anxietist.